jayantasamaddar/quick-reference-golang/golang/README.md

 > **Important**: A lot of the functions that we use in Go, work with byte slices.
 That makes them much more generic and much more flexible, than if we worked with hard coded strings.
 For example, if you want to send a string response to a web request, you can easily convert it to a collection of bytes.
 If you want to send a file back, even a file is just a collection of bytes too.
 Thus it allows transparency to work with strings without worrying about line endings and things like that.
 So while, we might be working with strings in our Go programs as strings, when we start sending them to other applications, we may just be sending them as byte slices.

+Go is a modular language, i.e. unlike many languages, for a lot of the functionality, we have to use packages we have to import and use.
+Go ships with the **[`strings`](#strings-1)** package, which we can import and use for additional functions to deal with strings.

 ---

 ### Runes